eljhony117/eljhony117/README.md

 - 👋 Hi, I’m @eljhony117
-- 👀 I’m interested in creating games an learn about programing.
+- 👀 I’m interested in developing web tools and apps.
-- 🌱 I’m currently learning c++ and phyton.
+- 🌱 I’m currently learning many things about code (c++, python, java, etc)
-- 💞️ I’m not looking to collaborate with something for the moment xd.
 - 📫 How to reach me?
 Just write me and i'll answer your message as soon as posible.

 <!---